shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

     })
 }

-export const TransferFundsToLoanContract = (loanContractAddress, loanAmount) => {
+// Create `TransferFundsToLoanContract()` method so the lender can transfer funds to a loan export const TransferFundsToLoanContract = (loanContractAddress, loanAmount) => {

     return new Promise((resolve, reject) => {

+        // Initialize web3 from `window.web3`
         const { web3 } = window;

-        const LoanContract = web3.eth.contract(LoanContractABI).at(loanContractAddress);
+        // Initialize the LoanContract constant by passing loan ABI and address. const LoanContract = web3.eth.contract(LoanContractABI).at(loanContractAddress);

-        LoanContract.transferFundsToLoanContract({
+        // Call `transferFundsToLoanContract()` method from LoanContract and return the transaction receipt LoanContract.transferFundsToLoanContract({
             from: web3.eth.accounts[0],
             value: web3.toWei(loanAmount)